1. What is Physiotherapy?

 An initial assessment or examination will include a detailed discussion of your health history followed by an objective evaluation of your area of concern.
 During the objective evaluation, you may be asked to perform certain movements or activities, as well as, participate in a few special tests.

-After the assessment, your therapist will develop a list of goals related to your concern.
+After the assessment, your Physiotherapist will develop a list of goals related to your concern.
 A plan is then created to help address your concerns and achieve your goals – you will have plenty of input in the treatment planning process!

-6. What should I wear to my physiotherapy session?
+6. What should I wear to my Physiotherapy session?

 It is best to wear comfortable clothes in which you feel free to move.
 Loose-fitting clothing may be best when exposing your area of concern.